2 fake call centres busted, 30 held for duping UK-based residents by posing as revenue officials | Law-Order

 - India

-The Delhi Police has busted two fake call centres and arrested 30 people who allegedly duped UK-based residents by posing as revenue and customs officials, officials said on Thursday.
+The Delhi Police has busted two fake call centres and arrested 30 people who allegedly duped UK-based residents by posing as personnel of the revenue and customs department, officials said on Thursday.

 They duped UK-based citizens by posing as personnel from the UK's Department of Justice and also from Revenue and Customs department, police said.